traefik-workshops/traefik-azure-arc-jumpstart-drops/1-clusters/README.md

 ## Arc-enable AKS and k3d clusters

-Connecting Kuberenets clusters to Azure Arc is only possible through the Azure CLI and the Terraform null resource.
+Connecting Kubernetes clusters to Azure Arc is only possible through the Azure CLI and the Terraform null resource.
 Here is an example of how to connect a k3d cluster to Azure Arc.
 You can view the setup for both clusters under [AKS](https://github.com/traefik-workshops/traefik-azure-arc-jumpstart-drops/blob/main/aks.tf) and [k3d](https://github.com/traefik-workshops/traefik-azure-arc-jumpstart-drops/blob/main/k3d.tf)

   ```hcl
   resource "null_resource" "arc_k3d_cluster" {